yaneevH/site/_posts/2024-09-25-loneliness.md

 ### Copium: Drowning Out The Loneliness

 Something I wanted to touch upon is how people often cope with these feelings of loneliness by drowning them out?keeping busy and focusing on everything but that feeling.
 I think it can be constructive to acknowledge it.
-Not all emotions are worth taking to heart, but all of them are worth observing.
+Not all emotions are worth taking to heart, but they are worth observing.
 Feelings come and go, and they?re not always a true reflection of the situation.
 They can guide you and give you hints, but just because you feel bad doesn?t mean the situation is bad.
 Hopefully, that makes sense.

 I know I?m flip-flopping a bit, but I wanted to acknowledge that some people may be drowning out their loneliness with everything but what they truly need: someone they can feel vulnerable around.
 Of course, in darker cases, maybe it's one-sided, but that's a topic for a completely different blog post.
 This is a reminder for me to get back to discussing ?one-sided relationships? in another post.